Revenera logo

 What is a License Metric and Why It’s Important

-The license metric is the element of the software licensing model which is counted and to which pricing is applied (of course, pricing is applied to the license metric for a functional unit of software – aka a “product”).
+The license metric is the element of the software licensing model that is counted and to which pricing is applied (of course, pricing is applied to the license metric for a functional unit of software – aka a “product”).

 The ideal license metric should meet 4 criteria:

-- Simple – it’s easy to understand, which is a challenge in product portfolios
+• Simple – it’s easy to understand, which is a challenge in product portfolios

-- Fair – the customer sees it as a fair way to charge for the value received by using the software
+• Fair – the customer sees it as a fair way to charge for the value received by using the software

-- Scalable – the more the customer uses of the software, the more money the Independent Software Vendor (ISV) will make
+• Scalable – the more the customer uses of the software, the more money the Independent Software Vendor (ISV) will make

-- Measurable – it has to be something everyone can agree upon
+• Measurable – it has to be something everyone can agree upon

 Many software licensing metrics don’t meet all four criteria, as sometimes a tradeoff has to be made, usually to favor simplicity.
 This is true for software that is used to perform a complex combination of tasks, such as software that is used to test other software (for variety of performance parameters).
 It’s easier to select a value proxy for the sake of simplicity.